JLESC/jlesc.github.io/_projects/energy_autonomic.md

 {% person reis_v %} left Argonne for Groq in March 2021. {% person daoudi_i %}
 started working as an ANL-funded postdoc on this project in October 2021. {% person cerf_s %}
-became a INRIA research scientist in Lille in October 2021.
+became an INRIA research scientist in Lille in October 2021.

 ## Visits and meetings